Maxrivera52/VELOCITY_TRAINER_KEYPRESS/README.md

 Serve the folder with for example Node.js or another server.
-In case Node.js execute this in the console: npm install serve serve -l 3100
+In case Node.js execute this in the console:
+  "npm install serve" and the next:
+  "serve -l 3100"